OpenTelemetry Ruby distro for Uptrace

-This guide shows you how to configure the OpenTelemetry Ruby SDK to export spans and metrics to Uptrace using the OTLP/HTTP protocol.
+This document explains how to configure the OpenTelemetry Ruby SDK to export spans (traces) and metrics to Uptrace using OTLP/HTTP.

 uptrace-ruby is a thin wrapper over opentelemetry-ruby that configures the OpenTelemetry SDK to export data to Uptrace.
 It does not add any new functionality and is provided only for your convenience.